cuhksam/emnlp2019.github.io/_pages/participants.md

 - Notification of acceptance: September 17, 2018
 - Documentation &amp; receipt submission deadline: November 15, 2018

+## Travel Scholarships & Student Volunteer Program

+EMNLP 2018 seeks student volunteers who will receive a free registration to the main conference (excluding tutorials &amp; workshops).
+In addition, we also plan to offer scholarships to students *as well as non-students* with a demonstrated financial need.
+For more details, please refer to the [Joint Call for Travel Scholarship and Student Volunteer Applications](/downloads/joint-call-scholarship-volunteers.pdf).
+After reading the policy in detail to determine your eligibility, you can fill out the application form either in [PDF](/downloads/application-travel-program-volunteer.pdf) on in [Word](/downloads/application-travel-program-volunteer.docx) format.
+If you have further questions, please contact us at [​emnlp2018travel@gmail.com](mailto:​emnlp2018travel@gmail.com).

+**Important Dates**

+- Application deadline: Septmber 10, 2018
+- Notification of acceptance: September 17, 2018

+*Note*: Award recipients *must* register by the early registration deadline of September 24, 2018.

 ## Visa Information

 Since visa applications can take almost 2-4 months to be approved, we advise that you apply as soon as possible.
 If you require an invitation letter for your visa application, please send an email to [emnlp2018@kuleuven.be](mailto:emnlp2018@kuleuven.be) with the following information: